-BURLINGTON, Vermont, November 4, 2019 – Invasive mussel control is on the agenda for the upcoming meeting of the National Association of Lake Managers (NALMS).
-The association convenes its annual meeting in Burlington, November 10-15.
+BURLINGTON, Vt. – Invasive mussel control is on the agenda for the upcoming meeting of the National Association of Lake Managers (NALMS).
+The association convenes its annual meeting in Burlington, Nov.
+10-15.
 The event will include a special session on invasive mussel control and a tour of the local water treatment plant.

 Invasive zebra mussels were first introduced into nearby Lake Champlain in 1993.
 They quickly spread throughout the lake.
 Zebra mussels breed in massive numbers and grow in thick colonies on submerged surfaces.
 They are a special concern for drinking water utilities because they can severely restrict the flow of water through pipelines.